 The most reliable snow in the Snowy Mountains is found at the higher altitudes of the Thredbo, Perisher, Charlotte Pass and Selwyn Ski Fields, particularly in years when not much natural snow falls and the ski field operators need to rely on man-made snow.
 While none of these ski resorts allow dogs, they aren’t the only places in the Snowy Mountains to experience snow.

 During colder periods when snow falls at lower altitudes, you may also experience snow falling at the nearby town of Jindabyne – perhaps once or twice a year.
-While the snow likely isn’t enough for skiing or snowboarding, it’s plenty enough for a fun play in the snow with your pup!
+While the snow likely isn’t enough for skiing or snowboarding, it’s sometimes enough for a fun play in the snow with your pup!

 2. Enjoy a Walk Together

 The most famous walks in the Snowy Mountains are contained within the Kosciuszko National Park, in particular the multiple walking tracks that lead to Mt Kosciuszko, Australia’s tallest peak.
 However, there’s also some great walks around Jindabyne.

 An easy walk is the paved walking and cycling path that starts at Banjo Patterson Park in the centre of Jindabyne and continues for 3.5km to the Discovery Parks – Jindabyne caravan park (where dogs are no longer allowed), near the Thredbo turn-off.

 A scenic walk along the shores of Lake Jindabyne, the path also passes the only off-leash dog exercise area in Jindabyne, at the Claypits Recreational Area.
 Allow about an hour to walk each direction, if you complete the entire walk, and keep your dog on a leash outside of the off-leash area.